tinybirdco/thinking-in-tinybird/README.md

 - companies:

-By default, tinybird created this partition key: `ENGINE_PARTITION_KEY "substring(toString(company_id), 1, 1)"` but looking at the [docs](https://docs.tinybird.co/tips/data-source-tips.html#choosing-the-engine-partition-key), and knowing it is a dimensions table, let's remove it.
+By default, tinybird created this partition key: `ENGINE_PARTITION_KEY "substring(toString(company_id), 1, 1)"` but looking at the [docs](https://docs.tinybird.co/tips/data-source-tips.html#choosing-the-engine-partition-key), and knowing it is a dimensions table, let's leave it blank or with something meaningless, like "tuple()".

 - events: